kidanger/Drystal/doc/site/index.rst

 - lua-cjson/ which is under the MIT License
 - wavloader.c which is in the public domain
 - miniz.c which is in the public domain
+- libpng/\* which is under the libpng License
+- zlib/\* which is under the zlib License

 .. _Emscripten: http://www.emscripten.org